agilepro/software-craftsmanship/docs/Testing/realistic-user-scenarios.md

 To make a real test scenario (or design scenario) you need to think about real people.
 Not hypothecial people with the name “user1” but real people you know.
 Imagine your classmates actually participating in using the product.
 Consider their occupations if appropriate for the product, if not, consider a real occupation that would be a user of the product.
 Imagine a task they are likely to do, and then see if you can actually do that real task.
 If the task is to retrieve a form for paying for a parking ticket, go take a look at what the form looks like.
 Then imagine, what kinds of values a parking ticker fine form might need.
 You need a car license plate field . . . can you do this?
 You might need an automobile VIN number, can you create this?
 You need real address, city, state, postal code.
 Then, how many people would be involved  What are their names?
 What would the groups look like and what would they be named.

-Some developer worry that they don’t have enough domain experience to make a good application.
+Some developer worry that they don't have enough domain experience to make a good application.
 They feel unqualified.
 However, the exact scenario you think up matters less than that it is NOT an abstract one.
 You can choose any application, and it will be better than an “abstract application”.

 Choose any application.
 For example, something we all understand: bug tracking.
 You need a step for entering a bug report.
 The next person needs to find that bug report. how do you want to find them?
 What do you want to see?
 What choices does that person have.
 The important thing is to think about it from the point of view of the USER.